heike/stat585/README.md

 stat585
 =======

-intro to git for 585 class at Iowa State University.
+intro to git for 585 class at Iowa State University!